LomaxRx/yad3/README.md

       .call(this.axis.x);
   },
   update: function(){
-    // we defined axis : x with a function that is refresh on update this.xAxis.transition().duration(1000).call(this.axis.x);
+    // we defined axis : x with a function that is refreshed on update this.xAxis.transition().duration(1000).call(this.axis.x);
   }
 });